garrandall/popular-music-data/tracks/whats-poppin-jack-harlow.md

 Gotta cherish the present
 I'm drinking water and wearing protection
 Got a career and I'm very invested
-Some people call it a scary obsession (Ooh, period, but) I like to call it a passion, I can't be sitting relaxin' (Nah, I can't) PG, we getting some traction, I'm at the venue, it's packed in (Packed out) I'm digging her accent
+Some people call it a scary obsession (Oh period, but) I like to call it a passion, I can't be sitting relaxin' (Nah, I can't) PG, we getting some traction, I'm at the venue, it's packed in (Packed out) I'm digging her accent
 I got a B.B.
-Simon belt on me and she tryna get it unfastened That's my type of distraction, that's my type and she Latin (That's facts, ooh) Got my own flow and I'm 'bout to get a patent
+Simon belt on me and she tryna get it unfastened That's my type of distraction, that's my type and she Latin (That's facts, oh Got my own flow and I'm 'bout to get a patent
 Brand new sheets for the bed, they satin (Soft, real soft) Y'all wasn't tuned in back then (Nah)